vuxcode/pr1-project-crowcoders/time-report.md

 Note: Have not uploaded the separate pages to gitHub yet.

 **Wednesday, 2025-05-07**
 - (30 min.
 Both, but mostly programming).
 Read through course notes and doing research for various functions for the game, found some example code to ask about during todays workshop.
 The big issue currently is how to make all adjecent tiles switch when x-tile is clicked.
 As well as how to define a winning state & declare victory to the user.
 In theory I think I know how I want to do it, it's just a matter of doing (and understanding what I'm doing :).
+(EDIT 13/5: Changed the tile shape from squares/hexagons to circles.
+The design is still very basic, but circles are shaped like freinds and I fel thtey fit better together compared to the squares.
+Not sure if I'll have time to tinker more with the intended hexagonal shape before the project deadline).

 Attended workshop in school.
 Received help with connecting the code more to an "actual program" as opposed to just having everything be "displayed on-screen".
 Stored the different rows of game tiles in arrays.
 Storing the data should help me define what tiles change when clicked as well as defining winning states.
 Also changed the tile shape from squares to circles because circles are nice and (imo) looks a bit more polished, and it gives less of the "default Blender cube" - vibe.